Skip to content

 Recommended by: Bilyana, Owl Over The World

-When telling people about Bulgaria, I always highlight how budget-friendly destination the country is, and how much you can see and experience without spending too much.
+When telling people about Bulgaria, I always highlight how budget-friendly the country is.
+You can see and experience a lot without spending too much.
+It’s also home to some of Europe’s most affordable ski resorts.

 4. Portugal